wx-chevalier/Awesome-Lists-and-CheatSheets/SoftwareEngineering/AlgoDS/AlgoDS-Links.md

 # JavaScript

+- [2015-itsy-bitsy-data-structures #Project#](https://github.com/jamiebuilds/itsy-bitsy-data-structures): All the things you didn't know you wanted to know about data structures.

 - [2017-10 Common Data Structures Explained with Videos + Exercises](https://parg.co/bIC): Data structures are a critical part of software development, and one of the most common topics for developer job interview questions.
 The good news is that they’re basically just specialized formats for organizing and storing data.
 I’m going to teach you 10 of the most common data structures — right here in this short article.

 * [2017-Basic javascript algorithms toolbox: starter kit](https://parg.co/b75): Here’s a list of javascript quick-to-write algos that are often useful.